mzinner/mysql-shell-plugins/README.md

 # MySQL Shell Plugins

-This repository hosts the MySQL Shell manifest file for all plugins offered from this github profile.
+This repository hosts the manifest for various example plugins for the MySQL Shell.
+These plugins can be used to learn about the MySQL Shell plugin infrastructure.